AbhayShaw0301/FlixGpt/README.md

 - Added hardcoded values to constant file
 - Get Data from API call
 - Created movieSlice and Custom Hook for best practice
+- Created Main Container with VideoBackground and Title
+- Built MovieList and MovieCard\*N

 # Features